TisigheLivinstone/ce-internships-system/README.md

 # CE-Internship-System
 # Research on an API to check for Plagiarized report and implement it using PHP.
-I sugget 'https://api.copyleaks.com/'
+I suggest 'https://api.copyleaks.com/'